List of Hellblazer characters

-The following is a list of characters in the Hellblazer mythos published by Vertigo imprint.
+The following is a list of characters in the Hellblazer comic book series published by DC Comics and its Vertigo imprint.

 John Constantine

 A Liverpudlian magician and conman, and the main character in the series.
 He first appeared in Swamp Thing (vol. 2) #37 in June 1985.
 In his early appearances, Constantine was depicted as a sorcerer of questionable morality, whose appearance was based on that of the musician Sting (specifically, as Sting appeared in the movies Brimstone and Treacle and Quadrophenia).
 Alan Moore created the character after artists Stephen R. Bissette and John Totleben, who were fans of Sting's band the Police, expressed a desire to draw a character who looked like Sting.

 Major characters

 Francis William "Chas" Chandler

 John Constantine's best friend, and a London taxi driver.
 Originally his friendship was abused by John Constantine to get transport and assistance whenever he needed it, as he "owed" him for an exorcism and for helping him when involved in a gangland killing.
 However over the course of the comics, the depth of their relationship is shown frequently, with John helping with Chas's granddaughter when she falls into a coma, and frequently apologising for being too demanding of him.

 Chas Chandler is portrayed as being a little slow, but ultimately good natured, although he is often involved on the outskirts of criminal enterprises.
 His name is a reference to Chas Chandler, the bassist of The Animals and manager of Jimi Hendrix, of whom he is a big fan.

 He has since appeared in his own miniseries Hellblazer Presents: Chas – The Knowledge.